Blightmud/Blightmud/resources/help/tts.md

 ## Functions

 ***tts:speak(msg, interupt)***
-Will speak the provided.
+Will speak the provided `msg`.
 If interupt is true, this message will interupt possible messages that are waiting to be spoken.

+##

+***tts:speak_direct(msg)***
+Will speak the provided `msg` directly and interrupt anything that's being said at the moment but it won't clear subsequent messages in queue.
+This message will not be stored in the TTS history.

 ##